MiCurry/CS434/assignment2/README.md

 hand written 9's.
 We did this by implementing a Batch Gradient Decent algorithm that trained a binary logistic regression classifier.

+# Running the Code
+The code runs a python 2 so it should be simple to run and requires pip to make sure you have the packages we use installed.
+1. First install the requirements using pip
+'''
+pip install -r requirements
+'''
+2. Run our implementation by running the following (pass the -v or --verbose flag to produce verbose output)
+'''
+python logRegress.py -v 2 # This will determine the learning rate!
+'''

+If you have any questions or problems, let us know.
+Thanks.

 # 1. Learning Rates And Stopping Condition
 For learning rates we determined that the optimal learning rate was **.0011** which produced a loss of **621.7059**.